 Sometime around 2002, I found Mr. Ogden’s email address and reached out to him.
 He sent me a copy of his poetry book called “Bookcase Quilt Poems” along with a note.
 The note says, “I say again how proud I am of your accomplishments.
 That you are a teacher especially pleases me and I know you are an excellent one because of your dedication, hard work, and intelligence.”

-But as a teacher today, it’s the inscription inside the book that really touches my heart.
+But as a teacher today, it’s what he wrote inside the book that really touches my heart.
 Here he says, “Thank you for remembering.”
 How could I ever forget?